- Duration: 28 Minutes

 Everyone has had trouble falling asleep at least once in their life, but for many it is an issue that can last for days, weeks, months, or even years.
 Though there are a number of issues that can cause sleeplessness, poor stress management is one of the most common causes.
 The stress you experience can be caused by many different things, but whether it is physical, mental, emotional, social, or some other form of stress, it can manifest itself as a multitude of different health issues.
 For me, and many clients I have worked with over the years, difficulty sleeping is the way stress has chosen to show itself.

 Though there are many different ways to help improve your sleep, this time I want to focus more on one specific tactic that has helped me and reportedly many of my former personal training clients as well.
 This tactic is a specific style of stretching to try and lower stress and clear your mind before going to bed.
 I built this routine specifically for helping you wind down by moving from more active stretches to burn off any residual energy to more passive stretches to bring your heart rate and breathing rate down to prepare for sleep.

 So, before you start into this routine, here are a few suggestions to help it work more effectively.

-Third, while going through this routine concentrate on your body and your form as much as possible as this will help to distract you from any stressful issues that you may be cycling in your head.
+- While going through this routine, concentrate on your body and your form as much as possible as this will help to distract you from any stressful issues that you may be cycling in your head.